dahtah/imager/README.md

 should do the trick.
 You may also want to install ImageMagick and ffmpeg, see "External Dependencies" below.

 The version of CRAN will often lag the one on github.
-If you'd like to install the latest and newest version, you'll have to build the package from source.
+If you'd like to install the latest version, you'll have to build the package from source.

 Install the devtools package if you haven't already.
 Run: